Mobile app development is a tricky business—a new app could be an entire debacle or a mammoth success.

 But before starting, let’s look at some estimates on mobile app failures.

 Here’s what different studies have to suggest about mobile app development failures:

 - App engagement: Nearly one-third of app engagements—about 35%—last for less than a minute.

-- Insufficient research: 25% out of 72% of new mobile app-based products failing did not research the exact market need and moved ahead with product development.
+- Insufficient research: 25% out of 72% of new mobile app-based products failed, did not research the exact market need, and moved ahead with product development.
 (Source)

 Key Takeaways: Based on research, validating whether your app idea is credible or not—is a very critical step.
 It is prudent to have a strong market research base to determine the viability of your mobile app idea.
 In short, if you want a reliable mobile app—the solution is simple: market research for mobile applications.